Treatment for Traumatic Brain Injury, Concussion, and CTE

 - Physical activity guidelines tailored to your energy level

 Not all lingering symptoms are due to brain injury alone.
-We help patients determine whether their symptoms stem from the injury, medication side effects, hormonal imbalances, or coexisting mental health conditions.
+We help patients determine whether their symptoms stem from the injury, side effects, hormonal imbalances, or coexisting mental health conditions.

 When to Reach Out for Help